gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

     - name: deploy-to-abap
       afterTask: replaceVersion
       configuration:
+        verbose: true # Disabled by default.
+Set to `true` to include more information in the log.
-        yes: true # Enabled by default, set to true if you want to disable the confirmation prompt
+        yes: true # Enabled by default.
+Set to `true` to disable the confirmation prompt.
+        ignoreCertErrors: true # Disabled by default.
+Set to `true` to ignore certificate errors.
         target:
           url: https://XYZ.sap-system.corp:44311
           client: 200